antmicro/meta-antmicro/meta-ml-tegra/README.md

 ## Description

-The `meta-ml-tegra` Yocto layer contains settings and recipes that extend capabilities of [meta-ml](../meta-ml) layer on CUDA devices.
+The `meta-ml-tegra` Yocto layer contains settings and recipes that extend capabilities of the [meta-ml](../meta-ml) layer on CUDA devices.

 ## Layer dependencies

-The `meta-ml-tegra` layer depends on next layers:
+The `meta-ml-tegra` layer depends on the following layers:
 * `meta-jetson`
 * `meta-ml`